AcademySoftwareFoundation/rez/docs/source/ephemerals.rst

 =====================

-Ephemerals do not affect the runtime in the way that packages can (via their :func:`~pkgdef.commands` section), however some environment variables are set:
+Ephemerals do not affect the runtime in the way that packages can (via their :func:`commands` section), however some environment variables are set:

 * :envvar:`REZ_USED_EPH_RESOLVE`
 * :envvar:`REZ_EPH_(PKG)_REQUEST`